vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 Manage serial numbers for different operations types
 ====================================================

-By default in Odoo, the creation of new serial numbers is only allowed upon **receiving** products from a purchase order. **Existing** serial numbers cannot be used.
+By default in Leansoft, the creation of new serial numbers is only allowed upon **receiving** products from a purchase order. **Existing** serial numbers cannot be used.
 For sales orders, the opposite is
 true: new serial numbers cannot be created on the delivery order, only existing serial numbers can be used.